Ephesians Chapter Five

 Ephesians 5:5

-For of this you can be sure: No immoral, impure or greedy person - such a man is an idolater - has any inheritance in the kingdom of Christ and of God.
+For of this you can be sure: every sexually immoral, impure or greedy person - that is, every idol-worshipper - has no share in the Kingdom of the Messiah and of God.

 This verse causes some confusion as many take it to mean that, if you do these things, you go to hell.
 That's not what it is saying as we all sin even after we are saved.
 But, if these things are a normal part of your life and you are comfortable with that, then you need to ask yourself about your own salvation.
 The Holy Spirit living in the believer convicts us of sins and calls us to repent.
 If we ignore that and don't repent, we will be troubled in our minds instead of comfortable in sin.
 Paul says those that are doing this and comfortable in it are idolaters meaning they have put this activity above the Word of God and worship it more than God.